 Everything You Need to Know About Florida Cell Phone Driving Laws

-Every state across the country has different laws that apply to using a cell phone while driving.
-This guide will help you understand the cell phone driving laws in Florida.
+Distracted driving in Florida is more than just texting and driving.
+It includes any use of a cell phone, handheld device, or headphones while driving.
+The car accident lawyers at Distasio Law Firm designed this guide to help you understand all of the distracted driving laws in Florida that apply to these devices.
 By following the recommendations in this guide, you will learn what type of cell phone use while driving will get you a ticket in Florida.
-Topics covered include texting and driving in Florida, talking on the phone, viewing data while driving, using a GPS, and using headphones while driving.
+Topics covered include texting and driving in Florida, talking on the phone, viewing data while driving, using a GPS, and using headphones, earbuds, and airbuds while driving.

 FLORIDA CELL PHONE DRIVING LAWS TABLE OF CONTENTS